iheartbenzene/fantastic-octo-journey/README.md

 # The Intelligent Budget

-A budgeting program to automatically track and analyze expenses.
+A budgeting program to track and analyze expenses.

 ### Getting Started